enabledhq/enabledhq.github.io/_posts/2017-11-02-stretchy-layouts-on-ios.md

 git checkout Step-1
 ```

-Here's how we'll do this
+Here's how we'll do this:

 * Start with the basic non-stretchy app
 * Modify the view hierarchy to add the necessary constraints to